davidson16807/tectonics.cpp/sketch/model/tide/designing-tidal-motion-model.md

 * there is a continuum of mass for the earth and the moon
 * there is a state of rotation for the earth and the moon
 * there is an orbit for the earth and the moon

-#Orbit
-An orbit can be expressed either in terms of orbital elements (such as semi major axis and eccentricity), or by state vectors (strictly including position and velocity).
-Orbits can be converted effortlessly from either state with the following category diagram:

- O     P
- ⇣     ⇣
-OxM ⇆ PxV
- ⇡     ⇡
- M     V

-given the following elements:
-* **O** orbital elements
-* **M** mean anomaly
-* **P** position
-* **V** velocity

-where M and V can each be usefully updated in isolation to represent advancements in time (M) and applications of force (V)

-#Mass Continuums
-We need to find some way to represent mass continuum.
-Previously, we've used raster fields to describe how